 Even though hours-of-service violations account for 43.7 percent of out-of-service drivers, keep in mind that this only reflects less than 2 percent of all drivers who were subjected to the International Roadcheck inspection.
 Last year, the International Roadcheck concluded with 23 percent and 4.2 percent out-of-service rates for vehicles and drivers, respectively.

-The use of FMCSA-compliant electronic logging solutions may have an impact on hours-of-service compliance rates.
+The use of FMCSA-registered electronic logging solutions may have an impact on hours-of-service compliance rates.
 According to the FMCSA data, hours-of-service violations are down roughly by half ever since the ELD mandate went into effect.

 If you want to learn more about the KeepTruckin ELD solution, click here or call at 855-434-ELOG.
 Our 24/7 customer support team is always available to help you.